-How are CNMs trained?
 The Accreditation Commission for Midwifery Education (ACME) is the official accrediting body for CNM education programs.
 There are 39 ACME-accredited midwifery education programs in the United States.
 Most midwifery programs require applicants to have a bachelor’s degree, although some will admit Registered Nurse without bachelor’s degree and direct them through a BSN (Bachelors of Science in Nursing) degree program before they begin their midwifery education.
 CNMs must possess a master’s degree from an accredited institution.

 Not only are midwives central to providing obstetric and newborn care, they are also qualified to provide routine primary care and gynecological services.
 By choosing a CNM as their primary care provider, women’s gynecological and obstetrical needs can be seamlessly integrated into their total healthcare plan.

-The choice of a medical provider is a highly personal one, and women should be encouraged to choose a provider with whom they feel they can have a trusting, and confident relationship.
-Many women who choose a CNM as a primary care provider appreciate the continuity of care throughout their reproductive years and beyond, while some prefer a provider with a particular specialty.
+The choice of a medical provider is a highly personal one, and patients should be encouraged to choose a provider with whom they feel they can have a trusting, and confident relationship.
+Many patients who choose a CNM as a primary care provider appreciate the continuity of care throughout their reproductive years and beyond, while some prefer a provider with a particular specialty.

-The future of midwifery.
 CNMs and other Advanced Practice Registered Nurses (APRNs) are a critical component of addressing the nationwide shortage of primary care providers (PCPs).
 With record numbers of primary care physicians retiring, and fewer medical school graduates choosing primary care as a specialty, patients are experiencing more difficulty than ever finding a primary care provider.

 A recent report by the Institute of Medicine (IOM) highlights the role of CNMs and other types of APRNs in re-shaping the face of our healthcare system in the coming years.
 The field of nursing has expanded tremendously and now includes specialized practitioners with advanced education, training, and experience in providing services previously only provided by physicians.